sematext/logagent-js/README.md

 - find matching regex in pattern library
 - tag it with the recognized type
 - extract fields using regex
+- if autohash is enabled, sensitive data is replaced with its sha1 hash code
 - parse dates and detect date format
   (use 'ts' field for date and time combined)
 - create ISO timestamp in '@timestamp' field